openpotato/opencodelist/website/docs/specification.md

 This means there is no official support for JSON as a data format and thus no official JSON schema.

 So, if you want to represent code lists in XML format, the OASIS standard is recommended.
-However, if you want to work with JSON, OpenCoLi provides a suitable alternative.
-OpenCoLi is significantly influenced by the *OASIS Code List Representation Format* and strives to be largely compatible with it.
+However, if you want to work with JSON, OpenCodeList provides a suitable alternative.
+OpenCodeList is significantly influenced by the *OASIS Code List Representation Format* and strives to be largely compatible with it.

 ## Definitions

-### OpenCoLi Document
+### OpenCodeList Document

-An OpenCoLi document is a self-contained resource that defines and describes either a code list or a collection of code lists.
-It MUST contain at least the `opencoli` field and either `codeList` or `codeListSet`, but not both.
-An OpenCoLi document uses and conforms to the OpenCoLi specification.
+An OpenCodeList document is a self-contained resource that defines and describes either a code list or a collection of code lists.
+It MUST contain at least the `opencodelist` field and either `codeList` or `codeListSet`, but not both.
+An OpenCodeList document uses and conforms to the OpenCodeList specification.

 ### Code List

 A code list is a classic relational table with columns and data rows, where at least one column should serve as the key (code).
-OpenCoLi allows for defining generic code lists.
+OpenCodeList allows for defining generic code lists.

 ### Code List Collection